contentful/field-editors/packages/checkbox/README.md

 # @contentful/field-editor-checkbox

-This package contains a React `CheckboxEditor` component and an extension that is used as a default for `Short text / List` field type in the Contentful web application.
+This package contains a React `CheckboxEditor` component and an extension that is used as a default for the `Symbol / List` field type in the Contentful web application.

 ## Commands